kennethormandy/smokeproofs/README.md

 ## Contributing

 Thanks for considering contributing!
-There’s information about how to [get started with Smoke Proofs here](CONTRIBUTING.md).
+There’s information about how to [get started with Smokeproofs here](CONTRIBUTING.md).

 ## License